OpenAPI data

 -d <JSON_DATA>

 This command allows the import of asset information from JSON data.
-Note that the JSON data is specified in the hypertext transfer protocol (HTTP) headers directly.
+Note that the JSON data is specified in the HTTP headers directly.

 Downloading traces

-Traces associated with an alert can be downloaded via the application programming interface (API) as well.
-You need the alert ID in order to accomplish this.
-The following command downloads a trace associated with an alert identifier (ID) <YourAlertID> to the file specified by <YourTraceFile>:
+You can also download traces that are related to an alert via the application programming interface (API).
+To do this, you need the alert identifier (ID).
+The command below downloads a trace related to an alert ID <YourAlertID> to the file specified by <YourTraceFile>: